-“Solar Ark”-itecture masterpiece
+“Solar Ark”-itecture Masterpiece

 Japanese electronic company SANYO has designed a revolutionary, children-friendly, educational, solar photovoltaic building in the heartland of Japan.
 Today, the Solar Ark is the largest, photovoltaic, sun-capturing edifice in the history of the world, capturing the imaginations of business-leaders and children around the world.
 Utilizing innovative technology, posterity stands as the center motivation behind this modern marvel.